stefanholek/kmd/docs/kmd.rst

 .. autoattribute:: kmd.Kmd.history_max_entries

-    A non-negative value limits the history size.
+    A positive integer value limits the history size.
+A negative value means no limit.
+If None the history configuration is not changed.

 .. automethod:: kmd.Kmd.cmdloop
 .. automethod:: kmd.Kmd.preloop